Daixizhang-Maxwell/Time-Series-Analysis/README.md

             d.
 MM-YY-DD   Dec-18-1  ….

 Thus how can we deal with such complexity?
-The solution is using representing symbols:
+The solution is using representing symbols and the following two method:

+             strftime(format)  -- from datetime object to string datetime.strptime() -- from a string to a datetime object a corresponding format string.

 Symbol Representation (for more please refer to https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior):